chyroshan066/docs/Next.js/(29) Sign-in-and-sign-out-in-clerk.md

-For performing/creating any sign in and sign out options, first we need to import "SignInButton" and "SignOutButton" components from "@clerk/nextjs" asl
+For performing/creating any sign in and sign out options, first we need to import "\<SignInButton\>" and "\<SignOutButton\>" components from "@clerk/nextjs" asl

 ```
 import { SignInButton, SignOutButton } from "@clerk/nextjs";